-After training, it is time to eat like sumo at a local restaurant specializing in chanko nabe.
-Chanko nabe is a Japanese stew with chicken, fish, tofu and vegetables.
-Whilst a very healthy dish, when eaten in sumo sized amounts it helps the wrestlers to gain weight.
+After training, it is time to eat like sumo at a local restaurant specialising in chanko nabe, a Japanese stew with chicken, fish, tofu and vegetables.
+Whilst a very healthy dish, when eaten in sumo sized amounts it helps the wrestlers to gain weight!
 Many of the restaurants in the area that serve chanko nabe are run by ex-sumos.

 - Not available for children under the age of 10.

 - This tour is subject to the wrestlers agenda’s availability.
 We can only offer final confirmation of this tour one month before it takes place.

 - You will have to sit on tatami matting.
 Seats are unavailable.

 - Visitors are requested to observe absolute silence to not disturb the wrestlers.

 Learn all about Japan’s most peculiar and fascinating sport in this exciting shared sumo tour and lunch experience!